 Eventually, you should be able to look at the brightness of a display and know what settings will produce a photograph that is properly exposed.
 A major advantage of a digital camera is that you can see the results right away, and you can then make adjustments.
 And the great thing about a digital camera is that all the information on settings is recorded so you can go view a photograph at a later date and review all the settings.

 The above photograph was taken on May 19, 2002.

 I learned to photograph the northern lights with a single lens reflex "film" camera.

-I use a Pentax K-5 camera and a Pentax 21 mm lens with a 3.2 aperture to photograph the northern lights.
+Today, I use a DSLR, a Pentax K-5 and a Pentax 15 mm lens with a 4.0 aperture to photograph the northern lights.